halostatue-archive/zsh-focused-dotfiles/README.md

 # Hz

-This repository contains a fairly extensive set of configuration files and a deep zsh configuration
+This repository contains a fairly extensive set of configuration files with a deep zsh configuration.

 # halostatue's Zsh Configuration